 At Crackley Hall, we strive for an integrated approach to literacy where we aim to instil a love of speaking and listening, reading and writing.
+Pupils learn to become enthusiastic and critical readers of stories, poetry and drama as well as non-fiction and media texts.
+We recognise the importance of reading as a crucial factor in a child's academic journey, as well as the pleasure it brings.
+This emphasis cannot be underestimated.

-Pupils develop their understanding that writing is both essential to thinking and learning and is enjoyable in its own right.
+Throughout their study of English, pupils develop their understanding that writing is both essential to thinking and learning and is also enjoyable in its own right.
+They learn to read like a writer and write like a reader.